Shelly Beach, South Africa

 Shelly Beach is a coastal resort town on the South Coast of the KwaZulu-Natal province of South Africa, located approximately halfway between Margate (8.5 km) and Port Shepstone (7.1 km).

 Geography

-Shelly Beach is situated between the Zotsha Creek to the north, the Mhlangeni River to the south and the R61 freeway to the west.
+Shelly Beach is situated between the Zotsha Creek to the north, the Mhlangeni River to the south and the R61 to the west.
 Its neighbouring areas are Oslo Beach to the north and St Michael’s-on-Sea and Uvongo to the south.

 Economy

 Economic Development

 The opening of Shelly Centre in 1985 placed Shelly Beach as a prime shopping destination on the KZN South Coast followed by the developments of Southcoast Mall in 2005, Shelly Beach Business Park in 2007, the Shelly Beach Day Hospital (now a 24-hour hospital) in August 2010 and the reopening of McDonald's in Shelly Beach in 2021 since the 1990s.
 Today Shelly Beach has become the gateway to shopping on the Lower South Coast, host to the two largest malls in the region, namely Shelly Centre and Southcoast Mall.